Skip to main content

 (iii) Description of non-pre-priced work must not be manipulated or forced to fit under a pre-priced line item, either to avoid including non-pre-priced line items in the order or to reduce the value of non-pre-priced line items in an attempt to circumvent the limitation in (c)(2).

 (2) Normally, if the value of the non-pre-priced work exceeds 10 percent, then the non-pre-priced work should be reduced, eliminated, performed in-house, or the job must be acquired using other contracting methods.
-However, contracting officers may exceed the 10 percent if justified and approved in accordance with FAR 6.302.
-The contracting officer shall negotiate the modification and make a determination that the price is fair and reasonable.
+However, Contracting officers may exceed the 10 percent if justified and approved in accordance with FAR 6.302.
+The Contracting officer shall negotiate the modification and make a determination that the price is fair and reasonable.

 (d) Distribution.
 A copy of all JOC orders must be sent to the contracting office appointing ordering officers, the Finance and Accounting Office, the office or individual assigned responsibility for inspection and technical administration of the contract, and any appointed COR.
-The contracting officer must maintain the permanent record of each transaction, and administration shall be done in accordance with the contracting activity procedures.
+The Contracting officer must maintain the permanent record of each transaction, and administration shall be done in accordance with the contracting activity procedures.

 5117.9005 JOC ordering officers.

 (a) Appointment.
-A “JOC ordering officer” appointment is authorized, but is only required when the contracting officer will not be executing all task orders.
+A “JOC ordering officer” appointment is authorized, but is only required when the Contracting officer will not be executing all task orders.
 Appointments of ordering officers under each JOC must be minimized.
-The JOC ordering officer shall be obtained in accordance with AFARS 5101.603-1, The contracting officer is the appointing authority for each individual job order that is within the JOC ordering officer authorities.
+The JOC ordering officer shall be obtained in accordance with AFARS 5101.603-1, The Contracting officer is the appointing authority for each individual job order that is within the JOC ordering officer authorities.
 The requiring activity may recommend JOC ordering officers.
 The JOC ordering officer shall be appointed by letter similar to that in 5153.303-2 Sample ordering officer appointment. (see 5101.602-2-92 Ordering officer appointments.), tailored for JOC.

 (c) Authorization and limitations.